How to Sign Up for Telemarketing Calls: Get More Exciting Phone Chats

 What are the steps to voluntarily receive telemarketing calls?

-To get more telemarketing calls, respond to calls from 800, 888, or 900 numbers.
+If you want to score more telemarketing calls, respond to calls from 800, 888, or 900 numbers.

 Can I register my phone number to get more sales calls daily?

-But you can remove your number from the National Do Not Call Registry if it’s listed there.
+However, you can remove your number from the National Do Not Call Registry if it’s on there—this might lead to more telemarketing calls.

 What’s the best way to sign up for daily promotional calls?